rivernihil/5th-ed-modified-zener-psion/psion.md

 Starting at 10th level, when you use a telepathic spell on a creature, you may spend the contact to prevent them from remembering anything from the initiation of contact until the spell ends.
 While spellbound, if significant changes in their environment occur, they may realize that they have been charmed when the spell ends, and depending on the events leading up to the point of contact they may be able to surmise who was responsible, but they will otherwise have no direct memory of their time spent under the effects of the spell.

 #### Telepathic Dominion
 Starting at 14th level, as a bonus action, you can spend your contact to attempt to dominate that creature without paying any additional PSI.
-That creature makes a Wisdom savings throw, and if it fails it is charmed by you and must follow your commands for up to 10 minutes, or as long as you maintain concentration on this effect.
+That creature makes a Wisdom savings throw, and if it fails, it is charmed by you and must follow your commands for up to 10 minutes or as long as you maintain concentration on this effect.
 It makes additional Wisdom saving throws whenever it takes damage, and otherwise this effect behaves like the appropriate *dominate beast/monster/person* spell.
 You may use this ability once per short rest.

 <div class='pageNumber auto'></div>
 <div class='footnote'>Chapter 1 | The Psion</div>